HELP MINNESOTANS IMPACTED BY ICE

 Here’s how it works:

-• Choose organizations below and make direct donations at or above the listed amount for your cart total (upper right).
+1. REQUIRED: Choose organizations (links below) and make direct donations at or above the listed amount for your chosen reward level.

-• Submit copy of your donation receipts on the upload form (below).
+2. Submit copy of your donation receipts on the Donation form (below).

-• Click cart symbol on top right of page, fill in payment and other information, and checkout.
+5. Click cart symbol on top right of page, fill in payment and other information, and checkout.
+Apply the Discount Code.
+Your net purchase price will then be $0.
+(You will, however, be charged shipping.)
+You will not be able to checkout without the discount code.

 (Please allow 7-10 business days for packing and shipping.
 Books will be sent by USPS Media Mail, prints by USPS Priority Mail.)